-Randy Lambert will begin his 39th and final season directing the Maryville College basketball program in the 2018-19 season.
+Randy Lambert concluded his 39th and final season directing the Maryville College basketball program in the 2018-19 season.

 Lambert is no stranger to the local community.
 He was born in Maryville, graduated from Maryville High School in 1972 and continued his education at Maryville College.
 As a member of the Scots basketball team, Lambert was a four-year starter and garnered numerous honors, including as the 16th leading scorer in the nation during his senior year.
 With 1,489 career points, he is currently listed as the sixth leading scorer in MC basketball history.